sagiodev/stable-video-diffusion-img2vid/README.md

 ## What it does
 A Google Colab notebook that launches a GUI to use Stability AI's [Stable Video Diffusion](https://github.com/Stability-AI/generative-models) (SVD) model.

 The SVD model is an image-to-video model.
-Iakes an image as the input.
-It uses the image as the first frame of the video and generates a short video clip using a motion prior learned from a large video dataset.
+It takes the input image as the first frame of the video and generates a short video clip using a motion prior learned from a large video dataset.

 ## How to use
 1. Open the Colab Notebook. [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/sagiodev/stable-diffusion-img2vid/blob/main/stable_video_diffusion_img2vid.ipynb)